ory/kratos/docs/versioned_docs/version-v0.5/guides/docker.md

 by either binding a local directory or by creating your own custom Docker Image and adding the configuration file(s) to the custom image.

-#### Binding host directoy
+#### Binding host directory

-**Example:** In this example we start the standard Docker container with SQLite support and use the quickstart email-passwort example configuration files by bind mounting the local directory.
+**Example:** In this example we start the standard Docker container with SQLite support and use the quickstart email-password example configuration files by bind mounting the local directory.
 This example assumes that you checked out the Kratos Git repo and execute the Docker command in the Kratos Git repo directory: